robinmoisson/staticrypt/README.md

 #### Is the "Remember me" checkbox secure?

-In case the value stored in the browser becomes compromised an attacker can decrypt the page, but because it's stored salted and hashed this should still protect against password reuse attacks if you've used the passphrase on other websites (of course, please use a unique passphrase nonetheless).
+In case the value stored in the browser becomes compromised an attacker can decrypt the page, but because it's stored salted and hashed this should still protect against password reuse attacks if you've used the password on other websites (of course, please use a long, unique password nonetheless).

 ## Contributing

 ### 🙏 Thank you!

 - [@AaronCoplan](https://github.com/AaronCoplan) for bringing the CLI to life
-- [@epicfaace](https://github.com/epicfaace) & [@thomasmarr](https://github.com/thomasmarr) for sparking the caching of the passphrase in localStorage (allowing the "Remember me" checkbox)
+- [@epicfaace](https://github.com/epicfaace) & [@thomasmarr](https://github.com/thomasmarr) for sparking the caching of the password in localStorage (allowing the "Remember me" checkbox)
 - [@hurrymaplelad](https://github.com/hurrymaplelad) for refactoring a lot of the code and making the project much more pleasant to work with

 ### Opening PRs and issues